aredn/documentation/arednGettingStarted/node_status.rst

 Node and Broadcast Messages
 ---------------------------

 The AREDN |trade| development team now has the ability to post messages which Internet-connected nodes will automatically retrieve once every 12 hours.
 There are two types of messages: QST/broadcast messages intended for all nodes, and directed messages which are only retrieved by individual nodes.
 Messages are displayed at the top of the *Node Status* page above the node name.
+Be aware that there is no guarantee of privacy for these messages, since anyone can view the message repository online.

 .. image:: _images/node-messages.png
    :alt: Node Message Display
    :align: center

 Signal Charts
 -------------